 Definitions:

-Media: is a wato communicate information from person to person.
+Media: is a way to communicate information

 Caricature - A picture, description, or imitation of a person in which certain striking characteristics are exaggerated in order to create a comic or grotesque effect.